ShisatOwO/vim-config/README.md

 # Catppuccin
 This readme describes the installation and usage of my Catppuccin Neovim Config.
-Highlighting and complompletion are supported for Python, Rust, Java, Toml and Json out of the Box.
+Highlights and complompletions are supported for Python, Rust, Java, Toml and Json out of the Box.

 ## Installation
 ### Requirements
 * A working [Neovim](https://neovim.io/) Installation.
+* git
 * Your Terminal's font should be set to a NERDfont.
 I recommend [Fira Code Nerd Font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FiraCode)
 * Npm (Used by Treesitter to install parsers) (optinal)
 * A CXX compiler (Used by Treesitter to compile parsers) (optional)